5 Steps To Ensure OSHA Standards Are Followed On Your Construction Projects

 If you are unsure where to start, the OSHA website contains many forms and checklists that can be used to audit your safety program.
 Using something like the Audit Tool can be a good way to identify the gaps in current practices.
 With the gaps known, an action plan can be developed and shared with management.

 To be assured that OSHA Standards are working at your construction project, you must make sure that your workers understand them!
-Not only is it helpful, but it is required by law.
+Not only is it helpful, but it is required by law to follow osha hazard communication standard.

 Thus, it is essential that an effective training program be in place.